infiniflow/infinity/docs/guides/search_guide.md

 ## Conditional filters

 Conditional filters in Infinity must work through an index to facilitate search.
-The following two indexes in Infinity support conditional filters:
+The following two types of indexes in Infinity support conditional filters:

 - **Secondary index**: Built on numeric or string columns.
 This index does not apply any tokenization to a string column when using conditional filters.
 - **Full-text index**: Built on full-text columns.
 This index applies tokenization to the full-text column but does not trigger any relevance scoring procedure.